shisotem/stanford-andrew-ng-ml-dl/s1_machine_learning_specialization/c2_advanced_learning_algorithms/w3_advice_for_applying_machine_learning/05_machine_learning_development_process/readme.md

   - "Honey pot" project: Generate numerous fake email addresses to lure and collect a substantial amount of spam emails.

+  - Emails contain header information, which includes details about email routing.
+Sometimes, the path that an email has traveled can help determine whether it was sent by a spammer or not.

 ## Error analysis

 ## Adding data